netscaler/netscaler-k8s-ingress-controller/docs/crds/auth.md

-# Define authentication policies on the Ingress Citrix ADC
+# Define authentication and authorization policies on the Ingress Citrix ADC

 Authentication policies are used to enforce access restrictions to the resources hosted by an application or API server.